 Pick up your History of Mountain Rest books here at Hillbilly Day!
 It is the history of Mountain Rest as told by locals.
 You will find a wealth of information about many of the features here in our beautiful area.

 We have booths available for rent for Hillbilly Day.
 Booths cost $40 to rent, if reserved before June 4th (after June 4th the fee goes up to $50).
 We ask that our vendors sell handmade goods.
-We are also interested in people who might like to demonstrate their craft, for example: soap making, pottery, woodworking, candle making, etc. If you are interested please contact Pat Allen (864)718-9190.
+We are also interested in people who might like to demonstrate their craft, for example: soap making, pottery, woodworking, candle making, etc. If you are interested please contact TBD.

-If you would like to register to be a vendor please click on the link below.
+If you would like to register to be a vendor please call and check availability FIRST then click on the link below.
 Please print the form, fill it out, and send it along with a check payable to Mountain Rest Community Club.
 Please note that in the event of July 4th being on a Sunday that we will hold Hillbilly Day on Saturday July 3rd instead.